Plymouth Marjon University Teacher Training Partnership develops highly reflective and professional teachers and expects that:

 Our undergraduate routes are:

 Our postgraduate routes are:

-12 week SKE courses in French and in Spanish will run from 5 June to 25 August 2017.
+Subject knowledge enhancement (SKE) courses in French and in Spanish run over the Summer.
 The programme is unique in that it is:

 These SKE courses are fully funded.
 You should not need to pay tuition fees and participants will get a net bursary of £150 per week (totaling £1,800).
 Click for details of the SKE French course or the SKE Spanish course.